Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter: Methodology: Psychophysiology-aided Speech Attribute Detection ( PASAD )

-At each timestamp, Feature-Extractor (i.e., speech spectrogram embedding extraction block) takes a $500$ ms speech Mel-spectrogram as input (section \ref{acustic-features}).
-We introduce a non-local block in the feature-extractor to capture long-range spatial-temporal relations, followed by convolution layers to extract abstract features.

-\textbf{\textit{The non-local block}} encodes the \textit{pairwise} relations of all possible positions (frequency and time).
+\textbf{\textit{Feature-Extractor: }} At each timestamp $t$, the feature extractor takes a $500$ms Mel-spectrogram $x_t$ as input.
+We introduce a non-local block similar to \citet{wang2018non} in the feature-extractor to capture long-range spatial-temporal relations, followed by convolution layers to extract abstract features.
+Later, the output of the convolution layers is flattened and represented as a 1D spectrogram embedding at timestamp $t$. \textit{The non-local block} encodes the \textit{pairwise} relations of all possible positions (frequency and time) of the Mel-spectrogram.
 Additionally, it encodes the \textit{unary} information, meaning how a position may have its independent impact on all other positions \cite{yin2020disentangled}.
 The formal definition of non-local operation is:

-Where $x$ and $y$ are the non-local block's input and output data.
+Where $x$ and $y$ are the non-local block's input and output.
 The $C(x)$ is the normalization factor.
-When computing the output at position $i$ ($y_i$), we enumerate all possible position $j$ of $x$. $f(x_{i},x_{j})$ represent the \textit{pairwise} relation between $x$'s position i and j.
+When computing the output at position $i$ ($y_i$), we enumerate all possible position $j$ of $x$. $f(x_{i},x_{j})$ represents the \textit{pairwise} relation between $x$'s position i and j.
 It can be distance or affinity.
-Here we use the Embedded Gaussian function as function f:
+Here, we use the Embedded Gaussian function as function f: